 Organic Sushi Ginger

 Japanese pickled ginger or gari has become widely known overseas thanks to its role as a palette cleanser for sushi.
 Mitoku’s sushi ginger is made with thin ginger slices, pickled in brown rice vinegar and sea salt.
 Delicate slicing improves both flavor and texture as it allows the vinegar to penetrate the ginger thoroughly.
 This ready-to-eat sushi ginger has a refreshing, zesty tang that tickles the taste buds and enhances the overall dining experience.

 Creating the right environment for fermentation

 Sushi ginger is so named because it is almost always served with sushi or sashimi (slices of raw fish served without rice) as a palette cleanser.
-If you have ever been to a sushi bar, you have no doubt seen mounds of these paper-thin, pink, or beige pickles.
+If you have ever been to a sushi bar, you have no doubt seen mounds of these paper-thin pink or beige pickles.

 Pickled ginger is not limited to sushi however.
-It also makes for an excellent digestive aid, condiment to use with whole meals, or snack that can be served all-year-round.
+It also makes for an excellent digestive aid, a condiment to use with whole meals, or a snack that can be served all-year-round.
 Cut into slivers, it is a great addition to tossed or pasta salads (see Pasta and Bean Salad with Pickled Ginger), fried rice or noodles, and stir-fries.
 Straight from the pack, this versatile delicacy is also the perfect complement for tempura and other fried foods.